AdobeDocs/experience-manager-65.en/help/assets/assets-workflow.md

 ## Apply a workflow to multiple folders {#applying-a-workflow-to-multiple-folders}

 The procedure to apply a workflow to multiple folders is similar to the procedure to apply a workflow to multiple assets.
-Select the folders in the Assets console, and perform steps 2-7 of the procedure [apply a workflow to multiple assets](/help/assets/assets-workflow.md#applying-a-workflow-to-multiple-assets).
+Select the folders in the [!DNL Assets] interface, and perform steps 2-7 of the procedure [apply a workflow to multiple assets](/help/assets/assets-workflow.md#applying-a-workflow-to-multiple-assets).

 ## Apply a workflow to a collection {#applying-a-workflow-to-a-collection}